ejmastnak/ejmastnak.com/content/tutorials/vim-latex/ultisnips/index.md

 nnoremap <leader>u <Cmd>call UltiSnips#RefreshSnippets()<CR>
 ```

 In case it looks unfamiliar, the above code snippet is a Vim *key mapping*, a standard Vim configuration tool described in much more detail in the series's final article, [7.
-A Vimscript Primer for Filetype-Specific Workflows]({% link tutorials/vim-latex/vimscript.md %}).
+A Vim Configuration Primer for Filetype-Specific Workflows]({{< relref "/tutorials/vim-latex/vimscript" >}}).

 ## (Subjective) practical tips for fast editing {#tips}